James Monroe Gregory: Family and personal life

-Gregory married Fannie Emma Hagan of Williamsport, Pennsylvania on December 29, 1873 in Williamsport.
-Fannie was born in Frederick, Maryland on July 4, 1856.
+Gregory married Fannie Emma Hagan of Williamsport, Pennsylvania on December 29, 1873, in Williamsport.
+Fannie was born in Frederick, Maryland, on July 4, 1856.
 Fannie's mother, Margaret A. Hagen, was born and raised on the property of Judge Roger B. Taney and had been freed by the purchase of her husband.
 Margaret's mother, Jane, was a daughter of Judge Taney.
 Margaret's father was Po Mahammitt.
 His oldest son was Eugene M. Gregory, who graduated from Harvard University and was a member of the Harvard Law School.
 One son, Thomas Montgomery Gregory, was a noted dramatist.
 Another son was named James Francis Gregory was captain of the Amherst College baseball team in 1898, the first African American to be elected captain of a baseball team in any eastern college and became a Presbyterian minister and vice-principal at the Bordentown School.
 His daughter, Margaret B. Gregory, was a teacher at Bordentown School (also known as Ironside school).
 In 1908, James and Thomas went to London to attend the Olympic Games there.

 His great-grandson through James Francis was astronaut Frederick Drew Gregory, the first African-American to pilot an American spacecraft.
 His great-great-granddaughter is actress and comedian Aisha Tyler.

 For many years, Gregory attended Jeremiah Rankin's Washington's First Congregational Church.
 With Gregory in the congregation were Douglass, John Mercer Langston, Blanche Bruce, and William T. Mitchell and their families.

 Death

-Gregory died December 17, 1915 at the home of his daughter in Baltimore, Maryland.
-His funeral was held at the People's Congregational Church in Washington, DC and was conducted by Rev. Francis James Grimké.
+Gregory died December 17, 1915, at the home of his daughter in Baltimore, Maryland.
+His funeral was held at the People's Congregational Church in Washington, D.C., and was conducted by Rev. Francis James Grimké.
 He was buried at Mount Auburn Cemetery in Cambridge, Massachusetts.